whoswhip/File-Manager/README.md

 # File-Manager
-A cool little c# application that lets you rename files, detect duplicate files, and use multiple gallery-dl instances at once!
+A cool little c# application that lets you rename files, detect duplicate files, use multiple gallery-dl instances at once, send all files in a directory that are =< 25MB to a discord webhook, and generate a secure password or username!

 ## Credits
-File Renamer & Multiple Gallery-dl's: Whoswhip
+File Renamer, Multiple Gallery-dl's, Files to Webhook, Password Generator & Username Generator: Whoswhip
 <br/>
 Duplicate File Detecter: Themida
 <br/>